 Real Plans has some awesome features to help you set up your Whole30 Meal Planner to meet your specific meal planning needs, making it much easier for you to follow your Whole30 to completion.

 With some simple tweaks of our Filters, you can set your Meal Planner up to have exactly the types of meals you need to make your Whole30 a success!
 Here are some scenarios:

 “I want to make enough at dinner to have leftovers for lunch the next day so I won’t have to cook so much.”

 To do this, make sure all dinners are turned on (green), click on the Filter for each day’s dinner, press the plus sign to up the serving size to the desired number to have enough for tomorrow’s lunch, and click “Add”.

 Turn off the lunch meals that you will be having leftovers by sliding the toggle from green to white.
 Click on “Add Note” under each day you wish to eat leftovers, choose “Lunch”, and type “leftovers”.
 Click "Add", and the note should now appear on that day’s lunch.

 Be sure to click “Save my Whole30” so these changes will be applied to the meal plan.
 The schedule should now have extra dinner servings to allow for leftovers for lunch everyday.

 “I want to use my slow cooker and pressure cooker to have meals ready quickly since I work outside the home and am too tired to cook when I get home.”

-First, make sure you have your slow cooker and/or pressure cooker Equipment Settings turned on (click here to see how).
+First, make sure you have your slow cooker and/or pressure cooker Equipment Settings turned on (see Advanced Settings for instructions on how to check your equipment settings).
 Then, go back to Settings > Whole30 Meal Plan, select "See Customized Schedule."
 In the window that opens, select the "Filters" for the day of the week a pressure cooker or slow cooker meal is needed, select “Tags”, and choose pressure cooker or slow cooker from the dropdown.